 Molina relies on our Provider Network to take care of our Members based on their health care needs.
-Risk Adjustment looks at a number of clinical data elements of a Member's health profile to determine any documentation gaps from past visits and identifies opportunities for gap closure for future visits.
+Risk Adjustment considers numerous clinical data elements of a Member's health profile to determine any documentation gaps from past visits and identifies opportunities for gap closure for future visits.
 In addition, Risk Adjustment allows us to: